 System implementation on a pilot project requires dedicated teamwork and is the most time consuming of the seven steps.
 An easier approach is to implement the EVMS on a new project so that all project artifacts reflect the system description at the onset.

-Projects that run effectively and efficiency often translate into higher profit margins and result in more company business.
+Projects that run effectively and efficiently often translate into higher profit margins and result in more company business.
 Read more….

 Once in place, periodic internal reviews, sometimes called self-surveillance, can be done to ensure that the EVMS implementations on the various projects continue to comply with the company’s EVM System Description.
 This helps to prevent the system from atrophying over time.
 It also provides an opportunity to address additional training needs, resolve common implementation issues, and enhance the system.

 Independent third parties can also assist with the self-surveillance process.
-This provides an added benefit with using experienced outside consultants who regularly perform mock validation and other types of reviews.
+This provides an added benefit by using experienced outside consultants who regularly perform mock compliance or certification and other types of reviews.
 The outside consultant team can also update a company on the latest issues the government agency review teams are focusing on, provide a fresh look at how an EVMS is used on a project, or bring new ideas to the table that can improve the company’s EVM System.